avpripri/avpripri/README.md

 I have started working on the core systems which will make up this huge project.
 It's called "BackFlip".
 It has two projects

-[BackFlip IMU](https://github.com/avpripri/RTIMULib2) - Based on an Android re-port of the RTIMULib2 for STM32-based quad controllers
+[BackFlip IMU](https://github.com/avpripri/RTIMULib2) - An Android-ized re-port of the RTIMULib2 for STM32 powered quad controllers

 [BackFlip PFD](https://github.com/avpripri/BackFlip) - A better primary flight display

 ## Yesterday and Today